OS-Team-4-6/OS-project/README.md

 # OS Virtual Lab
-This is an Operating System Virtual Lba.
+This is an Operating System Virtual Lab.
 Here you'll be able to visualise and know how processes in your computers actually work.

 # Lab Layout:
 This visualiser is divided into __3 modules__: